-How Patients Search for Doctors in 2019
+How Patients Search for Doctors

 However, with the rise of the internet, more and more patients are finding their doctors online.